nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 ### Partial automation

 - This would be keeping a human touch of the QA's in the service and not just relying on API's.
-- Question is what is the balance of how much off the offline journey to bring into the service.
+- Question is, what is the balance of how much off the offline journey to bring into the service.
 - A key area of consideration was the "unhappy path".
 While successful verification of "match" is relatively straightforward, failed or inconclusive verification results of "partial match", "unable to check" and "no match" often require investigation, evidence gathering and communication between QA teams and organisations.

 #### Ideas

-OM task
+- OM task

-- Remove the first spreadsheet and instead have a OM task created and assigned to a QA once bank details have been submitted by a organisation.
+Remove the first spreadsheet and instead have a OM task created and assigned to a QA once bank details have been submitted by a organisation.
 The task would contain the workplace ID of the org to check and the QA would go into the service to find the details

-- By having a OM task it would reduce delays in bank details being checked from the weekly export.
+> **We believe that** introducing a OM task for bank details verification
+> **Will be a useful feature for** QA's and organisations
-- Would remove the spreadsheet reducing chances of manual errors in export of details across two spreadsheets.
+> **As it will** would reduce delays in bank details being checked from the weekly export and reduce chances of manual errors in export of details across two spreadsheets

-Bank verification status and outcome
+- Bank verification status and outcome

-- Introduce in a new status that shows the state of the bank verification checks.
+Introducing in a new status that shows the state of the bank verification checks of either "Not yet added" "Not yet processed (for QA's) / Submitted (for organisations)", "Verified", "Failed verification".

+> **We believe that** introducing this status into the service
+> **Will be a useful feature for** QA's and organisations
-- Makes it clear to org's, SRO's and future processors whether the details have been verified and they don't have to consult offline spreadsheets or emails.
-- Saves phonecalls from the org to the BSA staff to confirm the state of their details.
+> **As it will** make it clear to org's, SRO's and future processors whether the details have been verified and they don't have to consult offline spreadsheets or emails, and it saves phonecalls from the org to the BSA staff to confirm the state of their details.

+- Submission upon verification

+Org's can start filling in claims but they can't submit until their bank details have been verified.

+> **We believe that** allowing organisation's to only submit claims upon verification of bank details
+> **Will be a useful feature for** QA's and processors
+> **As it will** reduce the need for processor's to check spreadsheets and reach out to QA's to confirm status as they wouldn't recieve tasks to process claims for org's haven't been verified.
+It also reduces the security risk of perhaps approving claims without bank details being verified.

+> **We believe that** allowing organisation's to only submit claims upon verification of bank details
+> **Will be a useful feature for** SRO's and organisations
+> **As it will** reduce delays for getting money back for claims and introduces more visibility into the process and stage bank details verification is up to, giving more indication in content around expectations.

-Edit bank details
+- Edit bank details

-- The QA will still recieve a OM task to check a organisation's details.
+The QA will still recieve a OM task to check a organisation's details.
 The result will then be entered into the service with a status and note if futher information is required, and the organisation will update the details providing additional evidence themselves into the service.

+> **We believe that** allowing the QA to enter unhappy path results into the service and send it back to the organisation to update
+> **Will be a useful feature for** QA's and organisations
-- This would replace the spreadsheets and bring all communication into the service to fulfill audit purposes.
+> **As it will** replace the spreadsheets and bring all communication into the service to fulfill audit purposes, as well as reduce the need for a lot of offline communciation

-Submission upon verification
-- Org's can start filling in claims but they can't submit until their bank details have been verified.
-- This reduces the need for processor's to check spreadsheets as they wouldn't recieve tasks to process claims for org's haven't been verified.

 We also explored options where verification outcomes would be surfaced in the service while some issue resolution activities remained offline.

-QA's updating details
+- QA's updating details in the service after offline communication with the SRO to resolve the issues and get new details.

-- The offline communications would still happen but the QA is able to directly edit the details in the service
+> **We believe that** allowing the QA to update the details
+> **Will be a useful feature for** QA's and organisations
-- This would reduce delays of waiting for service desk updates
+> **As it will** reduce delays of waiting for service desk updates

 We worked closely with operational colleagues and business analysts to understand:
 - Whether QA colleagues should be able to update bank details directly in the service and any security risks.
 - How evidence and decision-making around results and needs for updates would be recorded for audit purposes.
-- Whether service desk requests would still be required.
+- Whether service desk requests would still be required and what function they play in audit trail.
 - Whether organisations should be able to update their own bank details following a failed verification check.
 - What information needs to be retained for audit purposes.
 - Whether email correspondence provides a sufficient audit trail or if we bring into service do we need to provide ways to record evidence and reasoning.